IMSGlobal/caliper-spec/guides/implementation-guide.md

 ### Actors

-In a Caliper Event, the Actor performs the action related to a learning activity.
+In a Caliper Event, the Actor performs the <code>action</code> related to a learning activity.
 The value of an Event's actor attribute must be an [Agent](https://www.imsglobal.org/spec/caliper/v1p2#Agent) or one of its subtypes — entities which are defined as part of the specification.
 While often the Actor is a Person, it could also be another Entity type, such as an Organization or SoftwareApplication.
-Different subtypes of Event further limit what types can be used as the value of the actor property; for example, the actor for a QuestionnaireEvent must be a Person, while the actor for a GradeEvent could be either a Person or a SoftwareApplication (such as an autograder).

-For more information, see the [The Information Model](https://www.imsglobal.org/spec/caliper/v1p2#information_model) section of the specification, the description of the [Agent entity](https://www.imsglobal.org/spec/caliper/v1p2#agent), or the full list of [Event subtypes](https://www.imsglobal.org/spec/caliper/v1p2#events).
+Different subtypes of Event further limit what types can be used as the value of the actor property; for example, the actor for a [QuestionnaireEvent](https://www.imsglobal.org/spec/caliper/v1p2#QuestionnaireEvent) must be a Person, while the actor for a [GradeEvent](https://www.imsglobal.org/spec/caliper/v1p2#GradeEvent) could be either a Person or a SoftwareApplication (such as an autograder).

 #### Actor JSON